 The debate comes as millions of dollars of dark money ads have flooded into the district to falsely paint Randy Bryce as a deadbeat dad, a charge that his ex-wife disputes.

 Additional attack ads have pointed to the fact that Randy Bryce had been arrested 9 times in his life.
 Two of the arrests were for civil disobedience, an additional arrest was for smoking a joint on the beach in mid-twenties, and an additional arrest occurred over 20 years ago when Bryce got a DUI while working on a construction job in rural Wisconsin.
+While not aware of the actual circumstances, surely Bryce might have sought out an experienced dui defense attorney to get him out of this murky situation.

 The subsequent 5 arrests occurred because Bryce was caught driving without a license in order to get to work and because of unpaid fines and court dates that occurred as a result.
 All of these events occurred nearly 20 years ago.